BrAiNeeBug/BrAiN-Plug/README.md

 # Flashing from Tasmota

-If the smart plug already runs Tasmota and supports OTA firmware upload, a serial connection is normally not required.
+If the smart plug already runs Tasmota and supports OTA firmware upload, a serial connection is normally not required for ESP82x!
+On ESP32 you HAVE to use a serial connection with Factory-Image otherwise you will brik the Plug and following OTA-Updates!

 Compile the BrAiNPlug firmware: